What is Epilepsy?

 Responsive neural stimulation (NeuroPace™) allows patients to stop some seizures with electrical stimulation using an implanted device.
 The device is implanted in the skull and connected to two electrodes that target the region of the brain called the hippocampus.
 The implant detects abnormal brain activity and responds with stimulation to interrupt the signal and help control seizures.

 Deep brain stimulation (DBS) is the implantation of electrodes into the thalamus to modulate seizures, particularly those that are hard to localize or originate in multiple brain regions.
 Learn More »

 Vagus nerve stimulation (VNS) may be considered for patients who are not candidates for removal of the epileptic focus.
 VNS involves implanting a small device similar to a pacemaker to electrically stimulate the left vagus nerve in the neck to help prevent seizures.
 The device operates automatically, but patients can also activate it themselves when they feel a seizure coming on.

 What You Can Expect at UTHealth Neurosciences

-At UTHealth Neurosciences, neurologists, neurosurgeons, neuro-oncologists, and radiation oncologists work together to determine the care each patient needs, discussing treatment options as a group.
+At UTHealth Neurosciences, neurologists, neurosurgeons, neuro-oncologists, pain management specialists, and radiation oncologists work together to determine the care each patient needs, discussing treatment options as a group.
 This approach saves our patients time and money and allows our specialists to share each other’s insights, leading to better treatment decision-making and outcomes.

 We first investigate options for nonsurgical treatment, including medical management, pain management, physical therapy, rehabilitation, and watchful waiting.
 When surgery is needed, our neurosurgeons routinely employ innovative minimally invasive techniques.
 Throughout the treatment process, our team works closely with the doctor who referred you to ensure a smooth transition back to your regular care plan.
 While you are with us, you can expect expert care, excellent communication, and genuine compassion.